 One connection for all PC devices … this is the idea behind the USB standard.
 Surely you will be interested in knowing its main characteristics, how it works, and what types you can find.

 As you know, before, there were many different connections on the PC, for example, for the mouse, keyboard, webcam, and printer.
-With the 1998 introduction of USB (Universal Serial Bus), the PC received a suitable connector for everything except displays and network cables.
+With the 1998 introduction of USB (Universal Serial Bus), the PC received a suitable connector for everything telugu dubbed movies displays and network cables.

 Also read: What is Wireless? – Definition, Types, And More